opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

-If no kernel packages are specified in options, G-API is using _default_ package which consists of default OpenCV implementations and thus by default G-API graphs are executed via OpenCV functions.
-By default, the OpenCV backend provides broader functional coverage than any other backend.
+If no kernel packages are specified in options, G-API is using _default_ package which consists of default OpenCV implementations and thus G-API graphs are executed via OpenCV functions by default.
+OpenCV backend provides broader functional coverage than any other backend.
 If a kernel package is specified, like in this example, then it is being combined with the _default_ one with cv::unite_policy::REPLACE.
 It means that user-specified implementations will replace default implementations in case of conflict.

-Kernel packages may contain mixes of kernels, in particular, multiple implementations for the same kernel.
+Kernel packages may contain mixes of kernels, in particular, multiple implementations of the same kernel.
 For example, a single kernel package may contain both OpenCV and Fluid implementations of kernel "Filter2D".
-In this case, the implementation selection prefernce can be specified with a special compilation parameter cv::gapi::lookup_order.
+In this case, the implementation selection preference can be specified with a special compilation parameter cv::gapi::lookup_order.

 <!-- FIXME Document this process better as a part of regular -->